Your Credit Score: What it means

-Credit scores only take into account the information contained in your credit reports.
+Credit scores only assess the info in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other personal factors.
+These scores were invented specifically for this reason.
+Credit scoring was developed as a way to consider solely that which was relevant to a borrower's willingness to pay back the lender.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is based on the good and the bad of your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments will lower your score, but consistently making future payments on time will raise your score.

-At MidTowne Mortgage, we answer questions about Credit reports every day.
+MidTowne Mortgage can answer questions about credit reports and many others.
 Give us a call at (478) 746-2063.